alturiak/nio-smith/README.md

 - ✔ register methods for recurring execution (roughly once every 30s)
 - ✔ limit commands to certain rooms
 - ✔ use built-in persistent storage
-- ❌ automatically be supplied with config-values from plugin-specific config-files
+- ✔ automatically be supplied with config-values from plugin-specific config-files at startup
 - ❌ hook into other room-events

 ### Plugins must